Editor Pamelyn Casto

 About the writer:

 Pamelyn Casto, twice a Pushcart Prize nominee, has published feature-length articles on flash fiction in Writer’s Digest (and in their other publications), Fiction Southeast, and Writing World (and elsewhere).
 Her essay on flash fiction and myth appears in Rose Metal Press’s Field Guide to Writing Flash Fiction: Tips From Editors, Teachers, and Writers in the Field and her 8,000-word essay on flash fiction is included in Books and Beyond: The Greenwood Encyclopedia of New American Reading (4 volumes).
-She also has a 5,000-word article on flash fiction as the lead article in the new book Critical Insights: Flash Fiction.
+Casto also has a 5,000-word article on flash fiction as the lead article in the new book Critical Insights: Flash Fiction.
 Subscribe to her free online monthly FlashFictionFlash newsletter (first issue published in 2001) for markets, contests, and publishing news for flash literature writers.
+Pamelyn Casto is an Associate Editor at O:JA&L.